USS Leonard F. Mason

 USS Leonard F. Mason (DD-852) was a Gearing-class destroyer in the United States Navy.
 She was named for Private First Class Leonard F. Mason USMC (1920–1944), who was posthumously awarded the Medal of Honor for his heroism during the Battle of Guam.

 Construction and career

-Leonard F. Mason was laid down on 6 August 1945 by Bethlehem Shipbuilding Corporation's Fore River Shipyard, Quincy, Massachusetts launched on 4 January 1946; sponsored by Mrs. Hillary Mason, mother of PFC Mason; and commissioned on 28 June 1946.
+Leonard F. Mason was laid down on 6 August 1945 by Bethlehem Shipbuilding Corporation's Fore River Shipyard, Quincy, Massachusetts launched on 4 January 1946; sponsored by Mrs. Mollie (Partin) Mason, Mother of PFC Mason; and commissioned on 28 June 1946.

 Service in the United States Navy

 Following shakedown in the Caribbean, DD-852 joined Destroyer Division 32 (DesDiv 32) in the Pacific on 22 January 1947.
 From 1947 to 1950, the ship completed two cruises in the western Pacific, as well as stateside operations.

 Korean War

 During the early stages of the Korean War, Leonard F. Mason steamed for the Pacific on 13 November 1950 and joined in anti-submarine exercises.

 On 16 May 1951 she joined Task Force 85 (TF 85) at the siege of Wonsan to fire in the continuous shore bombardment which inflicted heavy damage on enemy bridges, tunnels, and troop concentrations.
 Bombardment was intense, and performed in cycles of 2, 3 and 5 minutes.
 While anchored in Wonsan, the North Koreans attempted to board the ship through the anchor chain, but were unsuccessful.
 Departing Wonsan on 23 July, she steamed for San Diego, California arriving 8 August 1951.

 After overhaul, the ship sailed on 23 February 1952 for the Orient, and again operated in Wonsan Harbor and along the eastern coast of Korea.
 Departing Yokosuka on 13 September, she arrived Long Beach on 27 September and remained there until 16 May 1953 when she again steamed for the Far East.
 Arriving in Korean waters on 9 June, Mason joined Task Group 70.1 (TG 70.1) for escort and bombardment action with the battleship New Jersey (BB-62) off Wonsan and in the Yellow Sea.